mac copypaste logo with clover leaf/command key icon

 The screenshot on the right shows the hierarchical menu that appears when you do control shift v.
 The menu will show your clip sets.
 Select a clip set to show its clips.
 Then select a clip to paste it.

-Control Shift v is the default and recommended hotkey but if necessary it can be changed at the preferences:hotkey:customizable
+Control Shift v is the default and recommended hotkey but if necessary it can be changed at this location or by tapping preferences:hotkey:customizable

 Clip Search/Filter